 Internal controls must be in place to ensure that costs charged to HRSA awards are allowable, allocable to the HRSA award, reasonable, necessary, and documented.
 For example, controls must be in place to ensure that only actual time worked on HRSA projects are charged to HRSA awards, and that the time worked has management approval from the HRSA award recipient.
-There also must be internal controls in place to ensure that only allowable, allocable, reasonable, necessary and documented costs are charged to HRSA awards through subawards are monitored and evaluated by the HRSA award recipient and that only allowable, allocable, reasonable, necessary and documented costs are charged to HRSA awards.
+There also must be internal controls in place to ensure that costs charged to HRSA awards through subawards are monitored and evaluated by the HRSA award recipient and that only allowable, allocable, reasonable, necessary and documented costs are charged to HRSA awards.